 To receive the ACE RECOMMENDATION students must:

 - Attend TWELVE qualifying ACE EVENTS during their time with the ACE program.
 At least 8 of the 12 are required to come from the Qualifying Group of events; see below.)

 - Maintain at least a B range GPA throughout their years in high school.

 (B- to A+)

 Completing at least FOUR events per YEAR is required to complete the program by the time College Applications are sent out in the fall of Sr. year.
 If you keep to an average of 4 per year in 9th, 10th, and 11th grades, participation criteria can easily be met before Sr. year begins.
 (Students can also begin events in the 8th grade with the "Welcome" and "Summer Programs".)

 Students are welcome and encouraged to do many more than 12 ACE events.
 They may attend as many programs as they like and can fit into their schedules.
 The more you attend, the more you benefit.

 Most students receiving the ACE Recommendation have done 15-20 events by the end of 12th grade.
 A few have over 30.

 At least eight from this group.
-You may do many more than 8 from this group, all count towards the 12.
+You may do many more than eight if you wish; all count towards the 12.

 - Regional Institutes Educational event for both Students AND Parents.
 They are offered in both the Fall and Spring semesters.
 Each has several workshops to choose from.
 You may attend as many Regional Institutes as you like, and you may also repeat the individual workshops.
 Parents and students may attend the same workshops or may each attend a different one.

 - Campus Visits Our liaisons bring students on ACE sponsored field trips that are grade specific.
 In each grade, students will be taken to one of the four ACE colleges.
 (9th-Ithaca College; 10th-SUNY Cortland; 11-TC3; 12th-Cornell.)
 These are NOT recruitment visits, they are career/educational programs hosted at these colleges.
 Students should attend the program even if they do not intend to apply to the host college.